zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 &nbsp;

 # **Changing Vantage Point**
 Simulating this tree seems to be very easy in hand .
 But coding up this is not .
-Maintaing varaible number of keys in a node and also handling tree spliting can be a cumbersome job to do .
+Maintaining variable number of keys in a node and also handling tree splitting can be a cumbersome job to do .
 If you are a lazy guy like me you wouldn't dare to implement this .

 &nbsp;
 Now , let's change our vantage point .
-Let's cleverly represent this nodes so that we don't have to deal with all these tree spliting and variable nodes .
+Let's cleverly represent this nodes so that we don't have to deal with all these tree splitting and variable nodes .

 &nbsp;
-With a bit of imagination , we can think the 2 key nodes as 2 seperate nodes glued together by an edge .
+With a bit of imagination , we can think the 2 key nodes as 2 separate nodes glued together by an edge .
 If we draw this link by leaning on the side a bit , you can see that it is just your familiar BST .

 &nbsp;
 But wait !
 How do you distinguish between an **ordinary edge** and a **glue edge** .
 Yes ! we color it : D

-Here's how we can represnt the **`2 key nodes`** :
+Here's how we can represent the **`2 key nodes`** :

 ![](RBTDrawings/Images/GlueEdge1.png)